armande925/BootStrapPortfolio/README.md

 # BootStrapPortfolio
 ::INTRO::

 As the second deliverable in this course, I found it to be slightly less challenging than the first assignment.
-The reason being that when tasked with something I dont fuly comprehend, my natural incliniation is to assume that it is difficult.
+The reason being that when tasked with something I dont fully comprehend, my natural incliniation is to assume that it is difficult.
 This assignment was simple in its requirement but still there were portions that I struggled with during the execution.
 Mainly, responsiveness of the page when collapsed.
 My photo did not reposition itself like the text and footer.
 This is a problem I will have to put more focus on going forward.
 Other than that, i found it to be straightforward.

 ::ABOUT::